dxos-deprecated/feed-store/README.md

 - `options`:
   - `feedOptions: Object`: Default hypercore options for each feed.
   - `codecs: Object`: Define a list of available codecs to work with the feeds.
+  - `timeout: number`: Define the time (ms) to wait for open or close a feed.
+Default: `10 * 1000`.
+  - `hypercore: Hypercore`: Define the Hypercore class to use.

 #### `const feedStore = new FeedStore(database, storage, [options])`